frictionlessdata/frictionless-py/docs/guides/framework/package-guide.md

 title: Package Guide
 ---

 The Data Package is a core Frictionless Data concept meaning a set of resources with additional metadata provided.
-You can read [Package Spec](https://specs.frictionlessdata.io/data-package/) for more information.
+You can read [Data Package Spec](https://specs.frictionlessdata.io/data-package/) for more information.

 ## Creating Package